dmedina0217/psa-dna-web-scraper/README.md

 # How to use package

-Install Dependencies that are needed for the app
+Install dependencies that are needed for the package
 # 1.Install Beautiful Soup

     pip3 install beautifulsoup4